webix-hub/gitbook-webix-jet/details/models.md

 ]});
 ```

-This is how the data is loaded and saved to the server:
+This is how the data is loaded from and saved to the server:

 ```js
 // models/records.js